-Sadly, a few important guests may have already passed on before your wedding day.
-Creating a memory table for your deceased loved ones is a great way to honor them at your wedding like creating a memory table.
+Celebrating your big day without your deceased loved ones can be emotional, but there are ways to honor them at your wedding like creating a memory table.
 Even though it can be heartbreaking to tie the knot without your loved one in attendance, there are many unique ways that you can honor and remember them when the special day comes around.

 The blog editors at WeddingMix know what it feels like to be missing someone very special in your life.
 That’s why we have compiled a list of creative 20 ways to help remember a departed family and friend that would have been there if they could.

 A Personal Story from Ariane, Co-Founder of WeddingMix:

 My grandma was one of those rare women who became more beautiful with age.
 She was incredibly generous with her wisdom and kindness.

 I was fortunate enough to have my amazing grandmother be there on my wedding day – but my day also happened to be the last family event she ever attended.
 While our photographer did capture some beautiful photos of her, I have no video of the great story she shared about her marriage to my grandpa.
 Or her smackdown challenge to my new husband.

 So as the anniversaries go by, I wish more and more that we had a video from our wedding.